locationtech/geomesa/geomesa-stream/README.md

 * If you are sending text, the source route must include '?textline=true', even though the Camel docs say that only applies to TCP
 * Each UDP packet data must end with a newline character
 * Each UDP packet data must contain exactly one line - everything after the newline will be dropped
-* Packet size can be controlled by the route parameter 'receiveBufferSize' - default is 65536 bytes
+* Maximun text line size can be controlled by the route parameter 'decoderMaxLineLength' with a maximum value of Integer.MAX_VALUE, which roughly corresponds to 2 KB
-  * If the message is larger than the packet size then the message will be truncated
+  * If the message is longer than the line size then the message will be dropped
-* The sender must ensure that the UDP send packet size is sufficient to contain each message
+  * Default maximum text line length is 1024